crenaz/tensorflow-FirstApp/README.md

 # TensorflowFirstApp

 Whelp, here we go barging head-first into the field of machine learning.
-As I am not a data scientist, I'll just be using a beginner TensorFlow tutorial.
+As I am not a data scientist, I'll just be using [fireship's](https://fireship.io) TensorFlow [tutorial](https://fireship.io/lessons/tensorflow-js-quick-start/).

 *Original README continues below*